snikket-im/snikket-android/README.md

 ###XMPP Features
 Conversations works with every XMPP server out there.
 However XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP’s.
-Conversations supports a couple of those to make the overall userexperience better.
+Conversations supports a couple of those to make the overall user experience better.
 There is a chance that your current XMPP server does not support these extensions.
 Therefore to get the most out of Conversations you should consider either switching to an XMPP server that does or - even better - run your own XMPP server for you and your friends.
 These XEPs are - as of now:
 * XEP-0065: SOCKS5 Bytestreams - or rather mod_proxy65.
-Will be used to tranfer files if both parties are behind a firewall (NAT).
+Will be used to transfer files if both parties are behind a firewall (NAT).
-* XEP-0138: Stream Compression saves bandwith
+* XEP-0138: Stream Compression saves bandwidth
 * XEP-0163: Personal Eventing Protocol for avatars
 * XEP-0198: Stream Management allows XMPP to survive small network outages and changes of the underlying TCP connection.
 * XEP-0280: Message Carbons which automatically syncs the messages you send to your desktop client and thus allows you to switch seamlessly from your mobile client to your desktop client and back within one conversation.
-* XEP-0237: Roster Versioning mainly to save bandwith on poor mobile connections
+* XEP-0237: Roster Versioning mainly to save bandwidth on poor mobile connections

 ##Contributors
 (In order of appearance)